djlisbonne/power_outage_analysis/README.md

 ></iframe>
 **Figure 1**: Plot of outage start time vs outage duration

+## Bivariate Analyses
+As mentioned in the introduction, I performed three biivariate analyses to better understand correlations between features I expected might be important, and my ultimate target variable "outage duration".
+The first examined the outage start time vs the outage duration, under the hypothesis that perhaps outages ocurring outside of working hours might take longer to fix.
+This theory doesn't appear to be very well supported by the data, and the plot shows weak correlation between the timing of an outage and its duration.

+<iframe
+  src="assets/fig1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+**Figure 2**: Plot of outage start time vs outage duration

 The next analysis I performed was to plot the outage month vs the outage duration, testing the hypothesis that harsher environmental conditions in winter might make repairs or fixes more difficult.
 This also proved to have a weak direct correlation, largely due to the number of outages itself.

 <iframe